localshred/protobuf-rspec/README.md

 protobuf-rspec gem
 ==================

+Provides spec helpers for testing client and server [protobuf](https://github.com/localshred/protobuf) code.

-RSpec Helpers designed to give you mock abstraction of client or service layer.
+RSpec Helpers are designed to give you mock abstraction of client or service layer.
 Require as `protobuf/rspec` and include into your running RSpec configuration.

 ```ruby
 # spec_helper.rb